 - Khadijah Breathett, MD, IU Health cardiologist

-Indianapolis Health Equity, Access, outReach, and Treatment (iHEART) Collaborative
+Indianapolis Health Excellence, Access, outReach, and Treatment (iHEART) Collaborative

-iHEART aims to reduce health inequalities that contribute to overall heart health.
+iHEART aims to contribute to overall heart health and disease prevention by addressing barriers to care among patients and communities with the greatest medical and social need.
 Together with IU Health physicians, our iHEART Community Health workers empower our community through blood pressure management assistance help and connection to local resources.

 iHEART is a free service offered as part of our dedication to make Indiana healthier, starting with those in our community.
 For more information, email chw@iuhealth.org or call 317.963.2013.